 This version lets the spices come to the forefront.
 So you really taste all of that oregano, basil, and granulated onion.

-In this post, there are pictures of both the potato chip crusted fried green tomatoes and the fried green tomatoes breaded with panko.
+In this post, there are pictures of both the potato chip crusted and the panko crusted tomatoes.

 You can tell the difference between the two, because the potato chip version has thicker crumbs and a yellow-ish tone.
 The panko version is on the whiter side with a thinner crumb.

-For best results with your vegan fried green tomatoes, get everything ready before you start.
+For best results, get everything ready before you start.
 You’ll want to make a work station with cornstarch, vegan mayo, and your crumb mixture.